guitarooman14/jack-detection/README.md

 #### JackStatus

-Represents the state and type of the network connection.
+Represents the state and type of the jack connection.

 | Prop            | Type                 | Description                         | Since |
 | --------------- | -------------------- | ----------------------------------- | ----- |